Maintenance of Permanent Resident Status

 A Lawful Permanent Resident (LPR) must maintain a permanent residence in the United States, and also must maintain physical presence in the United States.

 The key factors in maintaining permanent resident status are physical presence and a continuing intent to reside permanently in the U.S. A statement of intent is not sufficient evidence.
-Rather, USCIS will look at objective factors, as discussed below:
+Rather, USCIS will look at objective factors, including:

 Extended Absences from the U.S.